 Stage 2: Formal Demand and Decision-Maker Contact

 A formal demand from a licensed third party changes the dynamic.
-The debtor is no longer managing your internal follow-ups — they're dealing with a professional whose job is collecting the money.
 The demand is specific: exact amounts, contractual references, applicable law, deadline, and stated consequences.
 In the UAE, this demand also serves as evidence in any subsequent court proceedings.

 Stage 3: Structured Negotiation